 - Perform the translation phase on a local build machine and generate a mobile build session (MBS).
 Start the scan with Fortify ScanCentral SAST using the MBS file.
-In addition to freeing up the build machines, this process gives you the ability to expand the system by adding more resources as needed, without having to interrupt the build process. - If your application is written in a language supported for Fortify ScanCentral SAST translation, you can offload the translation and analysis (scan) phase of the analysis to Fortify ScanCentral SAST.
+In addition to freeing up the build machines, this process gives you the ability to expand the system by adding more resources as needed, without having to interrupt the build process.
+For more information about MBS, see "Mobile build sessions" on page 44. - If your application is written in a language supported for Fortify ScanCentral SAST translation, you can offload the translation and analysis (scan) phase of the analysis to Fortify ScanCentral SAST.
 For information about the specific supported languages, see the Fortify Software System Requirements document.

-For detailed information about how to configure and use Fortify ScanCentral SAST, see the OpenTextTM Fortify ScanCentral SAST Installation, Configuration, and Usage Guide.
+For detailed information about how to configure and use Fortify ScanCentral SAST, see the OpenText[TM] Fortify ScanCentral SAST Installation, Configuration, and Usage Guide.

-Fortify Static Code Analyzer Applications and Tools
+Fortify Static Code Analyzer applications and tools

-Fortify provides applications and tools (including Fortify Secure Code Plugins) that integrate with Fortify Static Code Analyzer, Fortify ScanCentral SAST, and Fortify Software Security Center.
+OpenText provides applications and tools (including Fortify Secure Code Plugins) that integrate with Fortify Static Code Analyzer, Fortify ScanCentral SAST, and Fortify Software Security Center.
 The following table describes the applications that are available for installation with the Fortify Applications and Tools installer.
-For instructions about installing the Fortify Applications and Tools, see the OpenTextTM Fortify Static Code Analyzer Applications and Tools Guide.
+For instructions about installing the Fortify Applications and Tools, see the OpenText[TM] Fortify Static Code Analyzer Applications and Tools Guide.

-Application Description Fortify Audit Workbench An application that provides a graphical user interface for Fortify Static Code Analyzer that helps you organize, investigate, and prioritize analysis results so that developers can fix security flaws quickly.
+Application Description Fortify Audit Workbench An application that provides a graphical user interface to help you organize, investigate, and prioritize analysis results so that developers can fix security flaws quickly.
 OpenTextTM Fortify Plugin for Eclipse Adds the ability to scan and analyze the entire codebase of a project and apply software security rules that identify the vulnerabilities in your Java code from the Eclipse IDE.
 The results are displayed, along with descriptions of each of the security issues and suggestions for their elimination.

-OpenTextTM Fortify Analysis Plugin for IntelliJ IDEA and Android Studio Adds the ability to run Fortify Static Code Analyzer scans on the entire codebase of a project and apply software security rules that identify the vulnerabilities in your code from IntelliJ IDEA and Android Studio.
+Application Description OpenTextTM Fortify Analysis Plugin for IntelliJ IDEA and Android Studio Adds the ability to run scans on the entire codebase of a project and apply software security rules that identify the vulnerabilities in your code from IntelliJ IDEA and Android Studio.
 OpenTextTM Fortify Extension for Visual Studio Adds the ability to scan and locate security vulnerabilities in your solutions and projects and displays the scan results in Visual Studio.
-The results include a list of issues uncovered, descriptions of the type of vulnerability each issue represents,

-Application Description and suggestions on how to fix them.
+The results include a list of issues uncovered, descriptions of the type of vulnerability each issue represents, and suggestions on how to fix them.
 This extension also includes remediation functionality that works with audit results stored on a Fortify Software Security Center server.
 OpenTextTM Fortify Custom Rules Editor An application to create and edit custom rules.
-Fortify Scan Wizard Provides a graphical user interface that enables you to prepare a script to scan your code with Fortify Static Code Analyzer (either locally or remotely using Fortify ScanCentral SAST) and then optionally upload the results to Fortify Software Security Center.
-BIRTReportGenerator ReportGenerator Command-line tools to generate Issue reports (BIRT) and legacy reports from FPR files
+Fortify Scan Wizard Provides a graphical user interface that enables you to prepare a script to scan your code (either locally or remotely using Fortify ScanCentral SAST) and then optionally upload the results to Fortify Software Security Center.
+BIRTReportGenerator ReportGenerator Command-line tools to generate issue reports (BIRT) and legacy reports from FPR files.

-Sample Projects
+Sample projects

-Fortify provides sample projects available as a separate download in the Fortify\SCA\Samples\ <version>.zip archive.
+OpenText provides sample projects available as a separate download in the Fortify_SCA_Samples <version>.zip archive.